gitlabhq/terraform-provider-gitlab/docs/resources/topic.md

 subcategory: ""
 description: |-
   The gitlab_topic resource allows to manage the lifecycle of topics that are then assignable to projects.
-  Topics are the successors for project tags.
+  -> Topics are the successors for project tags.
 Aside from avoiding terminology collisions with Git tags, they are more descriptive and better searchable.
-  ~> Deleting a resource doesn't delete the corresponding topic as the GitLab API doesn't support deleting topics yet.
-You can set soft_destroy to true if you want the topics description to be emptied instead.
+  ~> Deleting a topic was implemented in GitLab 14.9.
+For older versions of GitLab set soft_destroy = true to empty out a topic instead of deleting it.
   Upstream API: GitLab REST API docs for topics https://docs.gitlab.com/ee/api/topics.html
 ---